c9s/vikube.vim/README.md

 VikubeContextList
 -----------------

-- `s` - Switch to the selected context.
+- `S` - Switch to the selected context.
 - `R` - Rename the selected context.
 - `D` - Delete the selected context.